Bananas

 Getty Images

-Nutrition & Weight Loss reduce belly bloat by balancing out sodium.
+Foods that are rich in calcium, magnesium, and potassium also reduce belly bloat by balancing out sodium.
 Plus, research has linked diets high in these nutrients with smaller waists in those genetically predisposed to carrying weight in their midsections.
-Add yams What Is a Healthy Body Fat Percentage spinach Nutrition & Weight Loss.
+Add yams Prime Day Running Fuel Deals spinach to your repertoire to help bust bloating.

 Ginger